Pr0methean/BetterRandom/README.md

 Beginning with version 3.1.2, continuous integration has been moved to Azure Pipelines and includes the following environments:

-* Ubuntu: OpenJDK 8,9,10,11,12; OpenJ9 8 and 12; Oracle HotSpot 8 and 11
+* Ubuntu: OpenJDK 8,11,12; OpenJ9 8 and 12; Oracle HotSpot 8 and 11
-* OSX: OpenJDK 8,9,10,11; Oracle HotSpot 11
+* OSX: OpenJDK 8,11; Oracle HotSpot 11
 * Windows: OpenJDK 8,11,12

 OpenJDK 8, 11 and 12 on Ubuntu and Windows are Azul Zulu builds.
+OpenJ9 is AdoptOpenJDK.
-OpenJ9 and OpenJDK 9 and 10 are AdoptOpenJDK builds.
-For OpenJDK on OSX, the preinstalled builds on Microsoft's OSX system images are used; their provenance is unclear.
+For OpenJDK on OSX, the preinstalled builds on Microsoft's OSX system images are used;
+their provenance is unclear, but they are to be replaced with Azul Zulu in April 2019.

 For versions up to 3.1.1, continuous integration took place in the following environments: